dgiul/cp-logger/README.md

 cpLogger
 ========

-A very tiny lightweight logger module used by many codeProgressive projects.
+A tiny lightweight logger module used by many codeProgressive projects.
 The logger is designed to easily log on different levels such as; 'error' and 'warning'.
 It also gives the option to write the log to a file in a descent manner.

 Installation
 ------------